 Which 5 methods for 3D modeling are we talking about?

-If you want to know more about the individual modeling methods, I have linked corresponding blog articles in the list.
+If you want to know more about the individual 3D modeling methods, I have linked corresponding blog articles in the list.
 For view modeling and hand measurement a short explanation follows.

 What is view modeling?

-Usually, 2D CAD drawings are used as data basis for this method.
+Usually, 2D floor plans or 2D CAD drawings are used as data basis for this method.
 To create a 3D model, there must be at least one top view and two side views (from the front or back, and from the left or right).
 A simplified 3D model can then usually be reconstructed from these blueprints.
 When reconstructing a 3D model, several 2D views must always be compared with each other by the processor.
-This is usually done in a 3D software by means of a set-up plane cross with correctly scaled drawing views.
+This is usually done in a 3D modeling software by means of a set-up plane cross with correctly scaled drawing views.

 At higher levels of detail, the effort can increase significantly or even lead to errors due to incorrect reading.
-In principle, however, an accurate planning model can be fed back with a checked CAD basis.
+In principle, however, an accurate 3D floor plan or planning model can be fed back with a checked CAD basis.
 Alternatively, technical documentation or illustrations in product sheets can be used.
 Here, however, it is important to know whether the concrete design of a machine is also correctly represented in a drawing view or whether it is only a principle representation with variable dimensions.
 This check is the responsibility of the model editor.
 One advantage here is that no on-site measurement is required to generate the 3D model.

 What does manual measurement mean?